-- II.2.2.(a) Be responsible for maintaining the records of GRO affairs, including but not limited to the minutes of all GRO meetings (General Council meetings, Executive Board meetings, and meetings between GRO members and University administrators). - II.2.2.(b) Organize and facilitate the logistics of GRO meetings. - II.2.2.(c) Take attendance at all GRO meetings. - II.2.2.(d) Count the votes at all GRO meetings, except for regular elections as described in Article III.2. - II.2.2.(e) Distribute announcements and information to members of the GRO, including General Council meeting minutes. - II.2.2.(f) Maintain and distribute to the General Council lists of all current Program or Department Representatives as well as all committee chairs and members. - II.2.2.(g) Be paid for no more than 100 hours per academic year.
+- II.2.2.(a) Be responsible for maintaining the records of GRO affairs, including but not limited to the minutes of all GRO meetings (General Council meetings, Executive Board meetings, and meetings between GRO members and University administrators). - II.2.2.(b) Organize and facilitate the logistics of GRO meetings. - II.2.2.(c) Take attendance at all GRO meetings. - II.2.2.(d) Count the votes at all GRO meetings, except for regular elections as described in Article III.2. - II.2.2.(e) Distribute announcements and information to members of the GRO, including General Council meeting minutes. - II.2.2.(f) Maintain and distribute to the General Council lists of all current Program or Department Representatives as well as all committee chairs and members. - II.2.2.(g) Fulfill responsibilities for mediating Executive Board conflicts, as described under Bylaw II.4.1.(b).(iii). - II.2.2.(h) Receive a fellowship up to and no more than \$1050.00 per term (summerfall, intersession spring).